reinhart1010/nix/docs/en/common/adb-install.md

 ---
 # adb install

-Android Debug Bridge Install: Push packages to an Android emulator instance or connected Android devices.
+Android Debug Bridge Install: push packages to an Android emulator instance or connected Android devices.
 More information: <https://developer.android.com/studio/command-line/adb>.

 - Push an Android application to an emulator/device: